-Whether building an eCommerce website in the hope of generating a second income, taking over your full-time income or managing the build for a global entity, following a process will reap benefits in time and money savings.
+Whether building an eCommerce website in the hope of generating a second income, replacing your full-time income or managing the design for a global entity, following an exact process will reap huge benefits in time and money savings.
 Here's my guide to getting your eCommerce website built right the first time, big or small.

 1. Assign a Technical Project Manager